Evidence — Key Findings from 1,227 Arkansas Public Records

 While these percentages are small, the investigation concerns whether standard fiduciary process was followed — not portfolio materiality.
 Hover over each bar for detail.

-Three independent state agencies authorized up to $155 million within 49 days of the same April 2025 sales tour.
+In the 49-day window after the April 2025 sales tour, the Treasury made a $20 million new purchase and the two pension boards authorized up to $100 million more — up to $120 million in new commitments across 49 days.
 The solid bars show how fast each agency moved from sales contact to board vote.
 The lighter bars show the gap between authorization and first investment action — in every case, months longer than the decision itself.

 Solid bars: sales tour to board authorization.
 Light bars: authorization to first confirmed investment action.
 Dashed lines mark the internal memo recommending a hold (Dec 2024) and the April sales tour.
 Hover over bars for exact dates and durations.
 All dates from FOIA source documents.